 The Forex market is only one of the many others available today.
 Among the bond, shares, stocks and commodities markets, Forex is considered to be to one that offers the best opportunities.
 In fact, it is the biggest financial market in the world.
 Its benefits are the possibilities to trade non-stop from Monday to Friday, there is a good daily turnover, and good profits are available.

 Before going into real trading, it is recommended to complete a Forex trading tutorial.
 This will give the user basic knowledge about this field and explain some details about the available markets.
 We have prepared this article for people willing to join this market.

 At first, let us have a look at forex orders.
 There are two kinds of orders which have their own pros and cons.

-Instant or Market orders As stated in the name, these orders are conducted instantly at market prices.
-So, if you buy or sell at this precise moment, your earnings or spendings will be a fixed price that can be seen at once.
+Instant or Market orders.
+As stated in the name, these orders are conducted instantly at market prices.
+So, if you buy or sell at this precise moment, your income or expenses will be a fixed price that you can see immediately.

 So, when you "BUY", you wait for the value of your purchase to increase and then sell it for more money.
 If you "SELL", you earn money from the current market price and expect for prices to fall soon.

 Pending orders.
 Pending orders are a great way to make your trading experience a bit less risky.
 There is a "stop-loss" that will sell your position automatically when the price falls towards a number you have entered to prevent high losses.